Our bodies are designed to strut, step lively and generally move about…

 Visit my Home Health Video Series of short, easy-to-follow exercises for seniors you can do in the comfort of your own home without the need for equipment.

 Life In Motion Fitness is your connection to a better, stronger, healthier lifestyle.
-Whether you live in Chandler, Sun Lakes, Gilbert, Tempe, Mesa or Scottsdale, Arizona, Life in Motion will come to you and help you with all your exercise and fitness needs in the comfort of your own home.
-If you live outside these East Valley towns, you can also benefit from the videos and articles found on LifeInMotionFitness.com.
+Life in Motion will come to you and help you with all your exercise and fitness needs in the comfort of your own home.
+You can also benefit from the videos and articles found on LifeInMotionFitness.com.

 Source: American Institute for Cancer Research